Strategic Advisory board

 In light of the 25 Year Environment Plan, our priority for achieving soil recovery is to involve farmers, growers, businesses, citizens and communities, in more thoughtful and informed conversations, about the choices that face us and the actions we urgently need to take.

 With a background in agriculture and forestry, Charlotte has been a commercial-scale organic farmer for more than thirty years.
+She has been Head of Learning at Eden for nearly 10 years, with experience and background in environmental education, agriculture and food policy.

 The Eden Project is passionate about soil and its crucial role in maintaining life on the planet.
 Through their work on climate change and connection and communication with global audiences, the organisation hopes to tell the stories, actively support and give voice to the vital work of the SSA.